Gianluca MANZO

 I seated on the board of Sociological Theory (2010-2014) and Social Science Information (2014-2017); since 2023, I am part of the editorial board of the Journal of Artificial Societies and Social Simulation; since January 2023, I am the editor of L’Année Sociologique.

-A full list of my activities falling in the various chapters that characterize the typical life of an academic can be found in my CV (please see the link above).
+A full list of my activities falling in the various chapters that characterize the typical life of an academic can be found in my CV (please see the links above).
 The present page rather selects, and, in some cases, comments on aspects of my trajectory and activities with the aim to help curious students and colleagues better to understand the kind of sociologist I think I am.

 I hope you will enjoy the content!
 Please do not hesitate to contact me with feedback.

-Research style
+Research Style

 Generally speaking, I am interested in how social interactions surrounding actors shape their beliefs, choices and strategies.
 I am not interested in actors and social interactions per se, however.
 My real focus is the macroscopic consequences of actors’ embeddedness in social interactions.
 It is the dynamic of the micro-to-macro link mediated by social networks that fascinates me.